 Ketchikan Alaska Cruise Excursion Tips

 - Check your ship rules.
 Most allow you to pre-book excursions before you board with free cancellation policies up to 48 hours (or even less on some ships) prior to the excursion.
-Read more tips here: 25 Tips for Cruising Everyone Should Know.
+Read more tips here: Alaska Cruise Tips: Know Before You Sail.

 - If you are sailing north (Started in Seattle or Vancouver) Ketchikan will be the first of your Alaska cruise ports.
 If you are sailing south from Anchorage (like we did) then it will your last.